• Skip to primary navigation

 Cassava flour is the main ingredient in the farofa recipe, as well as one of the ingredients of pirao (a fish or beef broth gravy).
 It may be sprinkled on top of beans or mixed with beans to form a patty, making what is regionally known as “capitao”.

 Once used to make farofa, it makes one of the best sides for feijoada, Brazilian barbecue, picanha, and hearty stews like picadinho and bobo.
-It is also one of the Christmas side dishes that is served along with roast brined turkey (peru) or honey baked ham (tender de porco) in Brazil.
+It is also one of the Christmas side dishes that is served along with roast turkey made with this best turkey brine or honey glazed ham (tender de porco) in Brazil.

 HOW TO MAKE FAROFA